mileweb/docs-content-cdn/docs/recipes/secure-delivery.md

     origin_pass my_origin;
 }
 ```
-More sophisticated method can be implemented this way to block more advanced bots.
+More sophisticated methods can be adopted in this way to block more advanced bots.

 ### TLS features
 * CDN360 supports TLS certificates with both RSA and ECDSA algorithms.
-You can even configure 2 certificates with different algorithms in the same property and the server will pick one based on the client's capability and preference.
+You can even configure 2 certificates with different algorithms in the same property and have the server pick one based on the client's capability and preference.
-* We highly recommend you to set the minimum TLS vertion to 1.2.
-You should really take advantage of TLSv1.3 for maximum security and performance.
+* We highly recommend that you set the minimum TLS version to 1.2.
+For maximum security and performance, however, you should really take advantage of TLSv1.3.
-* CDN360 also allows you to fully configure the TLS ciphers based on your security requirements.
-For example, prioritize the ECDHE and EDH key exchange algorithms to ensure "[Perfect Forward Secrecy](https://www.digicert.com/kb/ssl-support/ssl-enabling-perfect-forward-secrecy.htm)".
+* CDN360 also allows you to fully configure TLS ciphers based on your security requirements.
+For example, you can prioritize the ECDHE and EDH key exchange algorithms to ensure "[Perfect Forward Secrecy](https://www.digicert.com/kb/ssl-support/ssl-enabling-perfect-forward-secrecy.htm)".
-* If a client request is using HTTPS, CDN360 will contact the origin with the same protocol to ensure the entire path is encrypted.
-Although we support "protocol downgrade", you really shouldn't use it unless absolutely necessary.
+* If a client request uses HTTPS, CDN360 contacts the origin with the same protocol to ensure that the entire path is encrypted.
+Although CDN360 supports "protocol downgrades," you should avoid using them unless absolutely necessary.
-* To avoid the "man-in-the-middle" attack or DNS hijack of your origin's hostname, you should enable the validation of the origin's certificate.
+* To avoid "man-in-the-middle" attacks or DNS hijacking attempts of your origin's hostname, enable the validation of the origin's certificate.
-* If your site supports HTTPS, a good practice is to redirect all HTTP requests to the HTTPS conterpart.
-You can achieve this on [CDN360 portal](/docs/portal/edge-configurations/creating-property.md#tls-settings) with a simple dropdown list.
+* If your site supports HTTPS, a good practice is to redirect all HTTP requests to the HTTPS counterpart.
+You can achieve this on the [CDN360 portal](/docs/portal/edge-configurations/creating-property.md#tls-settings) with a simple drop-down list.

 ### Bypass Caching of Sensitive Data
-If you know that some information are very sensitive and should never be stored on the edge server, you can use the [`proxy_cache_bypass`](</docs/edge-logic/supported-directives.md#proxy_cache_bypass>) and [`proxy_no_cache`](</docs/edge-logic/supported-directives.md#proxy_no_cache>) directives to achieve this.
+If you know that some information is extremely sensitive and should never be stored on the edge server, use the [`proxy_cache_bypass`](</docs/edge-logic/supported-directives.md#proxy_cache_bypass>) and [`proxy_no_cache`](</docs/edge-logic/supported-directives.md#proxy_no_cache>) directives to bypass caching of confidential content.
 For example:
 ```nginx
 location /credit-card-info {
     proxy_cache_bypass 1;
     proxy_no_cache 1;
 }
 ```
-This is important to meet certain privacy standard such as PCI-DSS and HIPAA.
+This is particularly important when meeting privacy standards such as PCI-DSS and HIPAA.